rjoleary/cs444-joos-compiler/README.md

 ### Resolving Parser Conflicts

 We used the grammar from the JLS2 with a few modifications.
-The productions rules can be found in `def/joos.cfg2`.
+The production rules can be found in `def/joos.cfg2`.
 The modifications were necessary to make the grammar conflict-free, LALR(1) and easy to parse.